-To download a FortiDeceptor token package:
+To download a FortiDeceptor Token Package:

 - 1. Go to Deception > Decoy & Lure Status. - 2.
 Select the Decoy VM by clicking its checkbox. - 3.
-To download the FortiDeceptor token package, click Download Package. - You can only download packages with valid IP addresses. - A package must have a status of Initialized, Stopped, Running, or Failed.
+To download the FortiDeceptor Token Package, click Download Package.

+You can only download packages with valid IP addresses.
+A package must have a status of Initialized, Stopped, Running, or Failed.

-To deploy or uninstall a FortiDeceptor token package on an existing endpoint:
+To deploy or uninstall a FortiDeceptor Token Package on an existing endpoint:

-- 1. Copy the downloaded FortiDeceptor token package to an endpoint such as a Windows or Linux endpoint. - 2.
-Unzip the FortiDeceptor token package. - 3.
-In the folder for the OS, such as windows or ubuntu, follow the instructions in README.txt to install or uninstall the token package. - For Windows, open the windows folder, right-click windows_token.exe and select Run as administrator.
-ARP lures must be installed with administrator permission. - For Ubuntu, open Terminal and run python ./ubuntu_token.py.
+- 1. Copy the downloaded FortiDeceptor Token Package to an endpoint such as a Windows or Linux endpoint. - 2.
+Unzip the FortiDeceptor Token Package. - 3.
+In the folder for the OS, such as windows or ubuntu, follow the instructions in README.txt to install or uninstall the Token Package.

+- For Windows, open the windows folder, right-click windows_token.exe and select Run as administrator. - For Ubuntu, open Terminal and run python ./ubuntu_token.py.

-When the FortiDeceptor token package is installed on a real Windows or Ubuntu endpoint, it increases the deception surface and lures the attacker to a Decoy VM.
+When the FortiDeceptor Token Package is installed on a real Windows or Ubuntu endpoint, it increases the deception surface and lures the attacker to a Decoy VM.